 In view of changing national, state and local educational needs, degree requirements are subject to change.
-It is the responsibility of the student to be aware of any program or policy changes by frequently visiting the Education Department website and meeting with his or her advisor on a regular basis.
+It is the responsibility of the student to be aware of any program or policy changes by frequently visiting the School of Education Program Information Canvas Course and meeting with his or her advisor on a regular basis.